 Social

 Since 2012, we have expanded the range of halal-certified products.
 We have received support from many customers for these initiatives and currently handle approximately 200 products.
-As a key issue of our medium-term management plans, we aim to strengthen our halal products further.
+As a key issue of our medium-term management plans, we aim to enhance more halal products.

 Many organizations are working for children and their families who will bear the future.
 Through continuous support for these essential social activities, we will contribute to revitalizing local communities and realizing healthy growth for children.